SmileiPIC/Smilei/doc/Sphinx/algorithms.rst

 noting that computing the two previous equations is sufficient to get a complete description of the new electromagnetic fields.
 Indeed, it can be shown that this conserves a divergence-free magnetic field if Gauss' equation is satisfied at time :math:`t=0`.
-Similarly, Poisson's equation :ref:`eq_Poisson` is verified as long as it is satisfied at time :math:`t=0`, if the charge deposition algorithm fulfills the charge conservation
+Similarly, Poisson's equation is verified as long as it is satisfied at time :math:`t=0`, if the charge deposition algorithm fulfills the charge conservation
 equation: